dhalp/nouri_dash/README.md

 Use **Print Layout** whenever you need a quick browser-to-PDF export.
 That button swaps the app into a full-bleed, button-free view sized for letter landscape pages, automatically hides overlays, and labels empty tiles as “meal not provided.”
 Once in that mode press Cmd+P/Ctrl+P and print/save at 100%—no manual 75% scaling required.
 (If you forget to hit the button first, the page still auto-snapshots into the same layout during `beforeprint`.)

+Need just a quick shareable card?
+While you’re in Print Layout, click the floating helper bubble to capture the current board as a fixed 10" × 6.25" PDF card.
+The app renders the on-screen layout to an image, centers it on the card canvas, and downloads it instantly—perfect for email or social updates.

 The **Export PDF** button is still available when you want the deterministic vector composer: it generates a PDF explicitly composed for 11" × 8.5" landscape pages, keeps text selectable, and hardcodes margins so you can send the file straight to a printer. **Download JSON** still pulls the current dataset (including in-browser runs from the wizard).

 ### Validate the export layout